 “Kris [Fant] has been helping me for over a year and a half now.
 Whether it’s dealing with the day-to-day stresses of work or deep-seated issues from my childhood, she brings sensitivity, insight, and gentle humor… She’s pretty awesome, and I’m happy to be able to connect with her via this platform.”

 “Dr. [Christina] McGrath Fair is such a great listener and can synthesize my thoughts in a way that makes everything feel less insurmountable.
 I’m bipolar, and I have a chronic illness, so that I can be a lot.
 But she is so kind, and patient, and caring.
 And she’s encouraged me to use the messenger part more (we do phone sessions; I’m an elder millennial, lol), which has been surprisingly helpful.
 It’s like texting a friend when you’re in panic mode.
 Except you don’t have to worry about freaking out your friend or overwhelming them, and she replies so quickly.
 Not immediately, because people have lives.
 And always in a way that makes me feel validated and less alone with my problems… Talking to her makes things reasonable again.
 Not fixed, or gone.
 She reminds me of my skills and power and struggles I’ve gotten through, so I’m confident I’ll get through this difficult time too.”

-- Previous ArticleHow Much Sleep Do Teenagers Need?
+- Previous ArticleHow Much Sleep Should A Teen Get?

 - Next ArticleHow To Tell If You Have A Toxic Relationship With Your Mother